Get a developer license (Windows Store apps)

 For more information, see How to Add and Remove Apps.

 Microsoft can detect fraudulent use of a developer license on a registered machine.
 If Microsoft detects fraudulent use or another violation of the software license terms, we might revoke your developer license.
 The monitoring process helps ensure the overall health of the app marketplace.

 Microsoft doesn’t monitor the use of apps that the Windows Store has certified.
 Microsoft collects analytics for apps that are sold in the Store and provides those analytics to the developers who created those apps.
 For more info, see the software license terms for your edition of Windows.

 To find out which edition of Windows is running on your computer

-The edition of Windows you are running is displayed under Windows edition near the top of the window.
+The edition of Windows that you're running appears near the top of the window, under Windows edition.

 To read the license terms

-If you installed the developer license on your local machine, your next step is to choose a programming language and start creating your first app.
-Here is more info about how to get going.
+After you install the developer license, you can choose a programming language and start to create your first app.
+Here's more info about how to get going.